aerotoad/neboa/docs/guide/basic/working-with-collections.md

 # Working with Collections

-Collections are the main way to structure and store data in Nebra. \
+Collections are the main way to structure and store data in Neboa. \
 Each collection is mapped to a table in the database, and each document is mapped to a row in that table.

-Nebra only stores serialized data, therefore you don't need to worry about creating and maintaining table schemas yourself. \
+Neboa only stores serialized data, therefore you don't need to worry about creating and maintaining table schemas yourself. \
 You can just insert and retrieve data as you please.

 ## Creating a collection